 Handy as they are, subtitles can turn extremely irritating if they’re out of sync with the video.
-They distract you, and you end up understanding even less than what you’d have without the subs.
-Thankfully, if you’re using VLC player to watch the videos, you can make use of a nifty feature in the program to sync the subtitle with the video!
-Do note that it’ll only temporarily sync the subtitles with the video, and the sync will be gone the next time you watch the video.
+If you’re watching the video on VLC player, make use of the nifty feature described below in the program to sync the subtitle’s time with the video!

 There’s another option called ‘Speed of the subtitles’ in there.
 Normally, the subtitles should run for the same time as that of the video.
 However in rare cases, if you do come across a subtitle that wraps up faster (or slower) than the video, you can make use of that particular option.
 If the subtitle advances too slowly (starts with proper sync, but then increasingly lags behind), increase the “fps” (frames per second) value to something above 1.0, the value depending upon the relative speed of the subtitle.
 Similarly for fast subtitles, decrease the fps value so that they’ll keep in pace with the video and won’t run ahead faster.

-As I said, both these features are only temporary and last as long as the video is open in VLC.
-If you want a permanent solution, you should instead look for perfectly syncing subtitles.
-Sublight is one useful tool that’ll help you get them.
-Sublight even has a built-in syncing tool that’ll permanently sync de-synced subtitles with their respective videos.
+Both these features are only temporary and last as long as the video is open in VLC.
+If you want a permanent solution, you should instead look for properly synced subtitles from a website like Subscene.

-Of course, if for any reason you cannot, or do not want to, use Sublight, VLC’s swift little trick has always got you covered.
+Of course, if for any reason you cannot, or do not want to, use Subscene, VLC’s swift little trick has always got you covered. :)